 - Lecture 3, 4 (April 23)

 - DataWarehousing: Introduction; Architectures

-- Graph Databases: Graph DBs vs relational DBs; Implementation of Graphs; Querying Graph DBs; Types of Graph DBs; Resource Description Framework
+- Graph Databases: Introduction to Graph databases; Graph DBs vs relational DBs; Graph Abstract Data Type and Implementation of Graphs; Querying Graph Databases

 - Aggregate Databases: introduction to aggregate DBs; NoSQL data models: Key-value, document, column-family databases

 - Lecture 21,22 (May 28)